-10 - Corporate Policies
+19 - Corporate Policies

 The security desk hands me a visitor's card when I arrive at the magazine.
-The familiar cucumber air freshner and hints of sweat accompany me to the elevators.
+The familiar cucumber air freshener and hints of sweat accompany me to the elevators.
 I dive in with a small crowd and hit the button for the sixth floor.

 I'm fine.
 I really am.
 Why shouldn't I be?
 I completed the job before the due date and slurped a large cup of iced coffee on the way.
-I'm ready to get my paycheck, call Olga, and buy her a drink when she gets out of work.
+I'm ready to get my paycheck, call Olga and buy her a drink when she gets out of work.

-Mr. Daddy-issues...
-Who the fuck gets a magazine as a present and complains about it?
-Am I supposed to feel sorry for Roman?
-So what if he had to work his ass off for Optimus Maximus to take off?
-Everyone else works just as hard to pay their bills, and they don't treat other people like crap.
-Roman is the only monster here.
-He deserves to rule this corporate shit-hole all alone and live a sad life with his picture-perfect wife-to-be.
+But am I supposed to feel sorry for him?
+Who the fuck gets a magazine as a present at fifteen and complains about it?
+So what if Roman had to work his ass off for Optimus Maximus to take off?
+Everyone else works just as hard to pay their bills.
+They don't make stupid marriage commitments to stay afloat.

 My chest tightens when the elevator's bell dings on the sixth floor.
 God, I hope I don't see him today.